jhedstrom/drush-make-pnwds11/one/one.md

 * <s>Acquia</s> (no)
 * <s>Pantheon</s> (no)
 * Aegir (yes)
-* Solution?
-* Drush Deploy strategy.

 !SLIDE subsection bullets incremental
 # Things that could be better
 * `drush pm-update`
 * External dependencies

-!SLIDE bullets incremental
+!SLIDE bullets incremental small
 # The future of make
 * `drush pm-update` needs an option to update the .make file
 * Caching of downloads (currently, use squid)
 * Drush 5 does this
 * Better support
+* create a Drush Deploy strategy

 !SLIDE bullets incremental
 # The future of make